flow123d/flow123d/doc/design/field_evaluate.md

 **Design ideas and constraints**
 - Have a sort of field value cache for the local points on the reference element.
 - The assembly process may use several different integrals using several quadrature schemes.
-One bulk and one boundary integral is the minimal choice.
-If these schemes share the same local points the values may be evaluated just once.
+One bulk and one boundary integral is the minimal choice. ~If these schemes share the same local points the values may be evaluated just once.~
+Gauss quadratures imply no shared quadrature points, moreover continuous blocks of points are necessary for efficient FieldFormula implementation.
 - Allocation of the cache space and setup of quadratures should be done once per assembly.
 - The cache should cover several elements in order to exploit shared evaluation points on the element sides.
 The cache should be updated on several elements at once to amortize overhead in FieldFormula parser.
 - Boundary quadratures should deal with various side permutations.